kousuke-nakano/jQMC/examples/example01/README.md

 ## Generate a trial WF

-The first step of ab-initio QMC is to generate a trial WF by a mean-field theory such as DFT/HF. `jQMC` interfaces with other DFT/HF software packages via `TREXIO`.
+The first step of ab-initio QMC is to generate a trial WF by a mean-field theory such as DFT/HF. `jQMC` interfaces with other DFT/HF software packages via `TREX-IO`.

-One of the easiest ways to produce it is using `pySCF` as a converter to the `TREXIO` format is implemented.
-The following is a script to run a HF calculation of the water molecule and dump it as a `TREXIO` file.
+One of the easiest ways to produce it is using `pySCF` as a converter to the `TREX-IO` format is implemented.
+Another way is using `CP2K`, where a converter to the `TREX-IO` format is implemented.

+The following is a script to run a HF calculation for the water molecule using `pyscf-forge` and dump it as a `TREX-IO` file.

 > [!NOTE]
-> This `TREXIO` converter is being develped in the `pySCF-forge` [repository](https://github.com/pyscf/pyscf-forge) and not yet merged to the main repository of `pySCF`.
+> This `TREX-IO` converter is being develped in the `pySCF-forge` [repository](https://github.com/pyscf/pyscf-forge) and not yet merged to the main repository of `pySCF`.
 Please use `pySCF-forge`.

 ```python:run_pyscf.py
 from pyscf import gto, scf